Melbourne High School: Grounds, buildings, and facilities

 The Science Block consists of four science labs split over two levels.
 These science rooms are generally used only for Year 9 and Year 10 general science, with other rooms being used for the more specific VCE subjects of chemistry, physics and biology.
-The Arts Building was completed in the year 2009.
+The Art Building was completed in 2009.
 It consists of four floors, each containing multiple rooms devoted to the visual and performing arts.
 These also contain computers and media rooms.

-In addition, the school's grounds include a hockey field, tennis courts, an oval (The Woodfull-Miller oval) for cricket and various codes of football, cricket nets, netball courts and basketball courts for sporting purposes.
-These are accompanied by the 'hockey pavilion', which overlooks the hockey field, the 'Old Boys Pavilion', which overlooks the oval, and the Cadet HQ, also near the oval.
-Miscellaneous features include a portable classroom east of the Art Building (typically used for mathematics), shipping containers near the art building and oval (storing a handful of row boats and canoes), a stairway to Alexandra Parade and a small garden north of the Twenties building.
+The school's grounds include a hockey field and pavilion, tennis courts, the Woodfull-Miller oval, cricket nets, netball courts, basketball courts, the 'Old Boys Pavilion' and the Cadet HQ.
+Other features include a portable classroom east of the Art Building (typically used for mathematics), shipping containers near the Art building and oval, a stairway to Alexandra Parade and a small garden north of the Twenties building.

 Since the 2010s, the areas around the school have been undergoing higher density development, with multi-storey towers being constructed nearby.